mderakh3/IBD_blood_biomarkers/README.md

 The developed diagnostic biomarker panel was evaluated using the realLife_cohort_evaluation script to classify patients in the real-life cohort with qRT-PCR expression data.

-For further detials on the methodology please refer to doi:
+For further explanation on the methodology please refer to doi: